Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/spacerblast.rst

 1. Extends sequence matches to cover the entire length of the query sequence.
 For short query sequences, a small number of mismatches can result in the BLAST algorithm not extending the match through the mismatches even if additional sequence identity would be found.
 Users can specify a percent identity requirement that takes into account the full sequence length.

-2. Retrieves flanking sequence either side (or both sides) of the match location in the subject sequence.
+2. (Optional) Retrieves flanking sequence either side (or both sides) of the match location in the subject sequence.

-3. Identifies the presence of user-defined sequence motifs in sequence flanking the match and sorts blast hits based on the presence or absence of the motif.
+3. (Optional) Identifies the presence of user-defined sequence motifs in sequence flanking the match and sorts blast hits based on the presence or absence of the motif.

-4. Masks user-specified regions in the subject sequence and ignores blast hits in those regions.
+4. (Optional) Masks user-specified regions in the subject sequence and ignores blast hits in those regions.

+5. (Optional) Specify spacer seed region to exclude hits with mismatches within that region.

 Before you run
 --------------